Keith-Bateman/emacs-llm-tools/README.md

 # emacs-llm-tools
-Personal tools and docs for using LLMs and Agentic AI in Emacs
+Personal tools and docs for using LLMs and Agentic AI in Emacs.
+This repository is public domain, it's not that clever so just use it however you want.

 Some external tools I recommend:
 - gptel